-This Java class is an implementation of the BaseArchiveProvider interface which is part of the TCK.
+This Java class is an implementation of the ee.jakarta.tck.mvc.api.BaseArchiveProvider interface which is part of the TCK.
 The responsibility of the archive provider is to create a base Shrinkwrap archive which is used by all TCK tests.
 The archive produced by the provider depends on the specific environment you are running the tests against.
-As Jakarta MVC 2.0 API and implementation is not provided by Eclipse Glassfish, the KrazoGlassfishProvider builds and archive which adds the API JAR and Eclipse Krazo to the /WEB-INF/lib directory of the archive so that both are deployed as part of the web application.
+As Jakarta MVC 2.1 API and implementation is not provided by Eclipse Glassfish, the KrazoGlassfishProvider builds and archive which adds the API JAR and Eclipse Krazo to the /WEB-INF/lib directory of the archive so that both are deployed as part of the web application.